Notes from Intero

 IC and pelvic health

-What causes IC flares
+What tends to show up before IC flares

 Evidence